The Sedentary Worker

 - More than 50% regularly eat their lunch at their desk

-- 78% office workers felt they spent too much time sitting down
+- 78% of office workers felt they spent too much time sitting down

 - Nearly two-thirds were worried sitting at work was having a negative impact on their health

-Even if you combat your sedentary lifestyle with smashing the gym of an evening or going for long run after work, unfortunately this does not offset the harm of having sat all day.
+Even if you combat your sedentary lifestyle with smashing the gym of an evening or going for a long run after work; unfortunately, this does not offset the harm of having sat all day.
 All-day movement is now recognised as being just as important for the maintenance of good health as traditional exercise.
-When standing your heart beat speeds up by 10 beats a minute which in turn means you are burning more calories over the hour.
-Standing up cause’s activation of key postural muscles, soft tissue loading, encourages nutrients to your joints and you automatically become more dynamic which tests your balance and proprioception.
+When standing, your heartbeat speeds up by 10 beats a minute which in turn means you are burning more calories over the hour.
+Standing up causes activation of key postural muscles and soft tissue loading, encourages nutrients to your joints and you automatically become more dynamic, which tests your balance and proprioception.
 It also allows you to stretch out your hip flexors which become tight in the seated position.